 Here are tips on how to restrict sellers on Amazon:

 When figuring out how to stop resellers on Amazon, one of the most significant problems is that you don't technically own your product listing.
 Since Amazon owns all listings, you have to follow the company's policy, which may not always work in your favor.
 So, when it comes to kicking sellers off an Amazon listing, the process is a bit tedious and time-consuming.

 Here are our recommendations on how to remove a seller from your Amazon listing:

 As an Amazon seller, you can broaden your reach and potentially earn more money by working with the help of a trustworthy Amazon Wholesale Seller or Amazon Seller Consultant.
 In this case, you sell your products in bulk, and they resell them to customers, so everyone wins.
 However, how can you tell if a seller is authorized or not?
 Unfortunately, there is no official "Amazon Authorized Reseller" badge or certification, so you have to do some homework.

 Here are some tactics you can try:

-As a top Amazon seller and agency since 2013, we’ve helped 100+ brands tackle brand management and protection, customer service, logistics, marketing, advertising, and more.
+As a top Amazon seller and agency since 2013, we’ve helped hundreds of brands tackle brand management and protection, customer service, logistics, marketing, advertising, and more.
 SupplyKick can help you figure out the complexities of selling on Amazon and take your marketplace presence and growth to the next level.
 Contact us here to get started.